Kartik Purnima (TV series): Plot

 Purnima was treated unfairly from a young age because of her dark complexion.
-One day, young Purnima gives her trophy for the student of the year to her fair-complexioned step-sister, Shanaya, but is later caught as someone comes from her school revealing the truth.
+One day, young Purnima gives her trophy for the student of the year to her fair-complexioned half-sister, Shanaya, but is later caught as someone comes from her school revealing the truth.
 Purnima's father stands for Purnima and asks Shanaya to apologise but she refuses.
-Later, her step-mother, who prefers her own daughter, abandons young Purnima at the Golden Temple.
+Later, her stepmother, who prefers her own daughter, abandons young Purnima at the Golden Temple.
 In search of her mother, young Purnima meets young Kartik who gives her a bangle saying the bracelet will give her protection.
 Kartik's mother gets angry as her son is talking to a girl of dark complexion and middle-class.
-Purnima, nonetheless, reaches home and takes the blame of being a butterfly.
+Purnima, nonetheless, reaches home and takes the blame of wandering around.
 Her father talks to her about how the way you act matters more than the colour of someone's skin complexion.

-16 years later

 Purnima and Kartik are now adults.
 Kartik is a doctor who loves volunteering at the temple's footwear storage.
 While taking Purnima's footwear, he notices the bangle.
 Kartik's mother, Soni, hates dark complexion as she is the owner of a fairness beauty brand and wishes for a fairy-like girl, fair complexion is a must.
 Purnima prays for her sister who is taking part in Miss Amritsar beauty.
 Purnima calls Shanaya and gives her a definition of beauty that was given to her by her father.
 Kartik overhears Purnima while he is consulting a patient and gets impressed by her thoughtfulness.
 Like the Arora sisters, the Mehra brothers have different definitions of beauty.
-When questioned by Soni, a judge at the show, Shanaya gives the exacts same words Purnima told her and she wins at 1st place.
+When questioned by Soni, a judge at the show, Shanaya gives the exacts same words Purnima told her and she wins 1st place.
 Kartik realises the similarity and concludes that Purnima might be nearby.
 Soni chooses Shanaya as her future daughter-in-law.
 Sometime later, Kartik spots Purnima who was with her other family members.
 Soni sees her son and asks him what he was looking at.
-He points where and Soni sees Shanaya.
+He points to Purnima, but Soni sees Shanaya.
 Purnima also teaches some kids Maths and English.

-Next morning, Soni and Sumreet (Kartik's brother) express their choices that match, both being Shanaya.
+Next morning, Soni and Sumreet, Kartik's brother, express their choices that match, both being Shanaya.
 Soni is also very diet conscious.
-Soni also plans on making Shanaya face for the company's new product.
-A boy comes for a marriage proposal for Purnima but they reject her for her complexion.
+Soni plans on making Shanaya face for the company's new product.
+A boy comes for a marriage proposal for Purnima but they reject her due to her complexion.
 Shanaya needs money for another contest, Miss Punjab.
 Shanaya steals Purnima's money which the latter collected since childhood.
-Shanaya gets caught as one of her nails gets found near Purnima's belongings but she has already used the stolen things for her next contest.
+Shanaya gets caught as one of her nails gets found near Purnima's belongings but she has already used the stolen money for her next contest.